Preparing for a knee arthroscopy

-- general anaesthetic – anaesthetic drugs make you unconscious, so you are completely unaware throughout your operation
+- general anaesthetic – anaesthetic drugs which make you unconscious, so that you will feel nothing throughout your operation

 - spinal anaesthetic – the lower half of your body is numbed by an injection in your lower back.
-You may also be offered some sedation (medicine to relax you).
+This can be given on its own or with sedation (medicine to relax you).

 Most knee arthroscopies are performed under a general anaesthetic.